emoncms/emoncms/docs/gettext.md

     $ sudo /etc/init.d/apache2 restart

-To enable a lenguage as a default for emonCMS you need to edit locale.php line 88
+To enable a language as a default for emonCMS you need to edit `locale.php` line 88

     $ default  : $lang='en_US';

-Notice that not all the string have been translated or ar emissing echoes so the misssing ones will show in english until translated
+*Note: currently not all Emoncms strings have been translated*

 This short guide is based on the following useful tutorials and QA: